Our Responsibility Journey

 We know that carbon calculations are not perfectly accurate but they are a great way to take immediate climate action.

 We employed specialist decarbonisation partners, BeZero, to roll out a Life Cycle Assessment to measure, reduce and offset our footprint effectively.
+More detail can be found in our Responsibility Reports.

 Using the Life Cycle Assessment we were able to assess our carbon emissions for every product.